configcat/terraform-provider-configcat/docs/resources/product.md

 # configcat_product Resource

-Creates and manages an Product.
+Creates and manages a Product.

 ## Example Usage